marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

 1 of 2

-Being in sync with Culture 7 Lessons
+Being in sync with Culture
-Expand
 Overview: Syncing with Culture
 Syncing with Culture: Independence
 Syncing with Culture: Collaborate